 While I can live with dumping an egg white or two down the drain every now and then, I'd much rather put every ingredient in my kitchen to good use.
 There are always soufflés and egg white omelettes to be had, but more out-of-the-box uses for whites don't always jump to mind.

 The good news is, you don't have to use them up right away—whites can be frozen for several months.
 (Use an ice cube tray if you want to keep them in individual, easy-to-measure portions.)
 And, fresh or defrosted, they're key to some of our favorite recipes—think glossy meringue, General Tso's chicken, foamy cocktails, and even a better-than-store-bought, yolk-free mayonnaise.
 Here are some delicious ways to put leftover egg whites to good use.
 Before you get started, though, it's worth keeping in mind that all our recipes call for large eggs, and should you set whites aside for later use, you may want to label how many are in your container.
 Too late for that?
-Just grab a
+Just grab a digital scale and reference the weight called for in our recipes, instead.

 Light, Airy Cheese Soufflé